 type "Software Center" in the search bar (note: it is not the Apple version, in case

 - Deployable Apps: These programs are available for use by USF students and faculty, but are not fully installed on your computer.
 Rather, they "deploy" temporarily upon demand and disappear afterward.
 Begin by visiting http://apps.usf.edu.
 Programs include ArcGIS, Adobe Captivate, and several others also available in the Software Center.

 - The Educational Technologies website (http://usfweb2.usf.edu/cts/) is currently undergoing modification, but is still available.
 Please remember to scroll down to the bottom of each page, to find all information/materials.

-- Audio Visual Services provides portable multi-media equipment to faculty and students, on a check-out basis (Click here for Price Sheet and Order Form).
+- Audio Visual Services provides portable multi-media equipment to faculty and students, on a check-out basis (Click here for Order Form).
 Available items include Projectors, Digital Camcorders, Laptops, etc. Audio Visual Services is located at SVC 061, and is open Monday-Friday from 8:00 a.m.-5:00 p.m.
-Contact us at (813) 974-2380.
+Contact them at (813) 974-2380.

 - Should you have a technology problem in a classroom, please contact the Classroom Support Helpline at (813) 974-2382 (or you can use the Help button on the LCD Control Panel, located

 on the Teaching Station).
 If we aren't able to assist you over the phone, a technician

 will be deployed to your classroom right away.
 Hours are as follows:

 - Fridays: 7:30 a.m.-6:00 p.m.